Become a Certified Lifeguard in Broome County with ALA

 Candidates must also demonstrate the following ALA prerequisite skills to successfully complete the program:

-• 100 yards of front crawl with rhythmic breathing and a propellant kick
+• 100 yards of front crawl using rhythmic breathing and a stabilizing, propulsive kick

 • 100 yards of either front crawl or breaststroke (or a combination of both)

-• Start in the water, swim 20 yards using front crawl or breaststroke
+• Swim 20 yards using front crawl or breaststroke

 • Surface dive 7–10 feet to retrieve a 10-pound object